eegg/school-policies-and-procedures/src/health-and-safety.rst

 * Fire doors are never obstructed
 * Details are recorded in the fire drill book

-The fire procedure is displayed in the hall and all staff are familiar with the procedureStaff check all areas, pick up the register and phone and walk out with the children, where the children, staff and visitors are counted.
+The fire procedure is displayed in the hall and all staff are familiar with the procedure Staff check all areas, pick up the register and phone and walk out with the children, where the children, staff and visitors are counted.
 If necessary the fire brigade are called.
 Arrangements are made to monitor the condition of all fire prevention equipment regularly.
 This includes the visual inspection of fire extinguishers, and the testing of the fire alarm system.